 New Zealand has established MRLs for oxytetracycline residues in meats, liver, kidney, milk and eggs of several species, but not in honey.
 European Foulbrood disease is not present in New Zealand.
-The European Agency for the Evaluation of Medicinal Products currently permits oxytetracycline residues in all food producing species, in tissues milks and eggs in the European Union and has recommended a MRL of 0.025 for honey.
+The European Agency for the Evaluation of Medicinal Products (EMEA) currently permits oxytetracycline residues in all food producing species, in tissues milks and eggs in the European Union and has recommended a MRL of 0.025 for honey.
 Oxytetracycline is registered for use in the treatment and control of European and American Foulbrood diseases in the United States.
 The United States Environmental Protection Agency has not established a tolerance for residues of oxytetracycline in honey.

-This Application will be notified as a Sanitary and Phytosanitary (SPS) measure in accordance with the WTO Agreement on the Application of SPS Measures as the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
+FSANZ made a Sanitary and Phytosanitary (SPS) notification to the WTO for this Application in accordance with the WTO Agreement on the Application of SPS Measures as the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.